-In addition, there is another legal claim against Dhaman, requesting the cancellation and compensation against the dismissal of the members of Arabi Group Holding Company K.S.C.
+There is a legal claim against Dhaman, requesting the cancellation and compensation against the dismissal of the members of Arabi Group Holding Company K.S.C.
 (Public) (the "Parent Company") from the Board of Directors of Dhaman.
 On 24 February 2021, the Court decided to dismiss the claim, and an appeal was filed against the judgment.
-On 19 December 2022 a judgement was issued in favor of the Group by dismissing the appeal and cancellation of Dhaman's General Assembly meeting decisions dated 17 February 2020.
-Subsequently Dhaman and other Parties filed appeal by cassation, the Court decided to dismiss the appeal.
-A Counseling room was determined on 23 May 2023.
+On 19 December 2022 a judgment was issued in favor of the Group by dismissing the appeal and cancellation of Dhaman's General Assembly meeting decisions dated 17 February 2020.
+Subsequently, Dhaman and other Parties filed appeal by cassation, the Court decided to dismiss the appeal.
+A Counseling room has determined, and no hearing determined till date.

-There is a legal claim filed against Dhaman requesting the deletion of commercial register of Dhaman Company.
-A judgment to the effect of lack of jurisdiction and referral to the Capital Markets Authority's Court - administrative, the hearing was adjourned until 21 May 2023.
+There is a legal claim filed against Dhaman requesting the deletion of the Commercial Register of Dhaman Company.
+A judgment to the effect of lack of jurisdiction and referral to the Capital Markets Authority's Court - administrative, on 28 January 2024 the Court decided to dismiss the Incorporation Assembly Meeting decisions and cancellation of Commercial Register, the Group had filed an appeal, and no hearing determined till date.